IRL2/nanover-docs/source/concepts/applications.rst

 The interactions can use different :ref:`equations <force-equations>` to compute the force :math:`\mathbf{F}_{\text{COM}}` to the center of mass of the group of target particles.
-The force is then distributed to each particles differently is the interaction is mass weighted of not.
+The force is then distributed among the particles; the method of force distribution depends on whether the interaction is mass weighted of not.
 If if it mass weighted, then the force :math:`\mathbf{F}_i` applied to the particle :math:`i` is :math:`\mathbf{F}_i = s \cdot m_i
 \frac{\mathbf{F}_{\text{COM}}}{N}` with :math:`s` a scaling factor set by the user, :math:`m_i` the mass of particle :math:`i`, and :math:`N` the number of target